jeamy/asciisky/doc/comets.md

 ## Apparent Magnitude (M1/k1)

-We estimate the total apparent magnitude V using the commonly used comet model:
+We estimate the total apparent magnitude V using the model:

-- V = M1 + 5 log10(Δ) + k1 log10(r)
+- V = M1 + 5 log10(Δ) + 2.5·k1·log10(r)

+Interpretation:

+- We treat `k1` as the brightness exponent `n` and multiply by 2.5 in magnitude space.

 Where:

-- M1, k1: comet photometric parameters from MPC (or their mapped columns)
+- M1, k1: comet photometric parameters from MPC (k1 interpreted as exponent n)
 - r: heliocentric distance in AU
 - Δ: observer (topocentric) distance in AU